dfinity/portal/docs/developer-docs/backend/motoko/dev-env.md

 - [x] You have downloaded and installed the IC SDK package as described in the [installing the IC SDK](./../../setup/install/index.mdx) page.

-- [x] You have a code editor are installed.
+- [x] You have a code editor installed.
 The [VSCode IDE](https://code.visualstudio.com/download) is a popular choice.

 - [x] You have downloaded and installed [git](https://git-scm.com/downloads).